practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 ```

 This kind of object is trivial to implement, because it is nothing more
-than a value object with a trivial callback mechanism bolted on top of it:
+than a value object with a simple callback mechanism bolted on top of it:

 ```ruby
 module Newman